-to the Offical Mineral County Home Page.
+to the Official Mineral County Home Page.
 Mineral County is located

 in Western Montana near Idaho between Missoula, Montana and Spokane Washington.

-but intertwined communities within the county: The West End (Haugan, Saltese,
+separate, but intertwined communities within the county: The West End

-DeBorgia), St. Regis, Superior and Alberton.
-The county contains 1,223
+(Haugan, Saltese, DeBorgia), St. Regis, Superior and Alberton.
+The county

-Forest and located through a narrow valley separated by the Clark
+National Forest and located through a narrow valley separated by the

-Fork and St. Regis Rivers.
-The Clark Fork River carries more water than
+Clark Fork and St. Regis Rivers.
+The Clark Fork River carries more water

-any other river in Montana.
-The entire county is heavily forested with
+than any other river in Montana.
+The entire county is heavily forested

-ponderosa pine (the state tree), lodge pole pine, fir, larch, white pine
+with ponderosa pine (the state tree), lodge pole pine, fir, larch, white

-and cedar.
-The area is high in minerals and contains many unpatented mining
+pine and cedar.
+The area is high in minerals and contains many unpatented

-claims.
-Mineral County became an independent county in 1914, with Superior
+mining claims.
+Mineral County became an independent county in 1914, with

-as the County seat, and boasts a lively history before and since.
-It has
+Superior as the County seat, and boasts a lively history before and since.

 of two transcontinental railroads, experienced the trauma